Nishchal30/Data_Science_Material/Supervised Machine Learning/Decision Tree/Decision_tree_classifier.md

 **Inside the decision tree classifier we have two types of algorithms,**

 1) ID3 :- Iterative Decotomiser
-2) CART :- Classification & Regres  sion Tree
+2) CART :- Classification & Regression Tree

 1) ID3 :- In general if we use ID3 algorithm, then we use **entropy and Information gain** in this algorithm to select the root node of the tree